jwebster7/scantron-dev/README.md

 # KSU iTAC Scantron Scanner Application
 **Authors: Caleb Schweer, William McCreight, & Joseph Webster**

+To view a comprehensive list of our work with the most recent updates, [click here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Purpose
 This is a project for rewriting the Kansas State University Help Desk scantron program to be more legible and user-friendly.
 The original program requires users to navigate through the command prompt.
 This new version uses Windows Application Forms for a less confusing user experience.